Information for prospective students

 My research uses programming languages and programming language techniques to help build secure, efficient, and reliable systems.
 Take a look at some of my recent publications to get a feel for what I work on.

-Can I do a summer (or six-month) internship with you?
+Can I do a summer (or six-month or one-year) internship with you?

-Unfortunately I do not currently have such positions available, regardless of whether you are self-funded or not.
+Unfortunately I do not typically have such positions available, regardless of whether you are self-funded or not.

 I'm a student in another country.
 Can I do a Ph.D. at Harvard?